Create a beautiful nautical wire word necklace with sea shades of blue apatite. This is a simple wire wrap project, ideal for beginners.

 3. Slip the briolette onto the wire around 3-4cm down.
 Ensure one side of the wire is longer than the other - pinch both ends of wire together at the top of the briolette to form a triangle shape, making sure the briolette is central.

 4. Hold both sides of the wire with round nose pliers and bend the longer length to a right angle.
 At this point, work half way up the plier nose to ensure you allow yourself enough room for a good wrap.
 If necessary, trim any access wire on the short side with side cutters.

 5. Use round nose pliers to form a loop with the longer side of the wire by bending it to a right angle and wrapping it around the tip of the pliers.
 Hold the loop flat between the tips of snipe nose pliers and take the long end of wire and use your fingers to tightly wrap it around the stem of the wires - begin at the base and work downwards.

-6. Use snipe nose pliers to gently squeeze the coil together and continue to wrap upwards until you reach the top of the bead.
+6. Use snipe or flat nose pliers to gently squeeze the coil together and continue to wrap upwards until you reach the top of the bead.
 Once you're happy with the wrap, use side cutters to trim excess wire and squeeze the end into the coil for a neat finish.

 As there are 10 beads and excess 0.2mm wire, you can add as many wire wrapped beads as you wish using the same method.

 7. Next, It's time to manipulate the wire into a word.
 Choose the font, size and word and print off to follow as a guide - or hand write your own.

 8. Begin by creating a small loop at the end of the 0.8mm wire.
 Catch in the end loop from the necklace chain.
 Place the wire on the word and use it as a guide.
 Use the round nose pliers and snipe nose pliers to manipulate the wire along the word.
 At the end of the word, thread on the briolette loop and create another loop with the round nose pliers and catch in the loose end of the necklace chain.